wurli/visimatch.nvim/README.md

 Note that visimatch won't trigger in situations where the cursor doesn't move.
 In particular, this means that entering `viw` when the cursor is already at the end of the word won't trigger visimatch.
-In such situations, just move the cursor and highlights will trigger 💫 NB, this is a limiation of Neovim which I don't think is worth adding a workaround for yet.
+In such situations, just move the cursor and highlights will trigger 💫 NB, this is a limitation of Neovim which I don't think is worth adding a workaround for yet.
 Hopefully this will be [addressed](https://github.com/neovim/neovim/issues/19708) on the vim/Neovim side eventually.